rnicholus/you-dont-need-jquery/_posts/2015-06-29-beyond-jquery.md

 Carrying on the tradition of this blog, Beyond jQuery will follow a [lean publishing process][lean-publishing].
 In short, I will be publishing new chapters as I complete them and will take reader feedback into account when considering adjustments to existing chapters as well as planned chapters.

-You can [download a **free preview** of the book][beyond-jquery-preview] _before_ you purchase.
+**You may [download a free preview of the book][beyond-jquery-preview] _before_ you purchase**.
 If you  This extended preview is 36 pages long and will demonstrate the tone and format of the entire book.
 It includes the following chapters:

 - Preface
 - Introduction